The fouling in heat exchangers and the resulting cleaning efforts, is a common task in many companies.

 The waterside of the heat exchanger

-In this case we will focus on the cooling waterside in a heat exchanger, as this is one application for the Merus Ring in nearly every project.
-In some cases we are also able to treat the productside.
-These are very specific solutions for our customers, because no product is alike the other.
+On this page we concentrate on the cooling water side in a heat exchanger.
+This is the main application for the Merus-Ring and comes up in almost every project.
+There are also cases where we deal with the product side.
+But these are very specific solutions for our customers, because no two products are alike.

 Heat exchangers with these deposits need to be cleaned regularly.
 Therefore the heat exchanger is opened and its parts are cleaned manually, often with chemical cleaning agents.
 For a big tube bundle heat exchanger this means a production stop for several days.